vijay-ram365/tech-support-website/README.md

 **_ work in progress _**

-**_ The Render service free tier deletes the data and can only be used for learning purposes_**

-Supabase (Postgres Database) will be used for testing and learning purposes.
+Supabase (Postgres Database) will be used for testing and learning purposes

 The tech support website is the initial setup of a ticket managing system designed to organize and track client issues.